1. General notes and compulsory information

 Right to objection against processing based on article 6 paragraph 1 sentence 1 letter e or f DS-GVO (article 21 DS-GVO):

 We will stop the processing of data based on article 6 paragraph 1 sentence 1 letter e or f DS-GVO – particularly for advertising and marketing purposes – if you object to it and the objection is justified.
+You have the right to at any time object to the processing of your personal data based on grounds arising from your unique situation.
+This also applies to any profiling based on these provisions.

 Right of withdrawal